laravel-enso/documentation/docs/guide/developing-with-enso.md

 For example, the `*.index` routes are present only on the front end.

-What is **important** is that all routes, front end or back end, have corresponding permissions as these are used and checked on both layers.
+What is **important** is that all routes, front end or back end, have corresponding permissions as these are used also for authorization in both layers.

-::: tip Back End checks
+::: tip Back end permission authorization
 On the back end, we have a Gate defined method that can be used to check for authorization on a given route.
 ```php